learn-co-curriculum/dsc-obtaining-your-data/README.md

 ## Merging Data

-Recall that we can also join data from multiple tables in sql.
+Recall that you can also join data from multiple tables in sql.

 ```python